KxSystems/nano/README.md

 This takes three arguments:

 1. The number of executions of q on each node, integer.
-1. `full|readonly` to select between full and read only test.
+1. `cpuonly|readonly|full` to select between cpuonly, read only and full test.
 Subtests `write` and `meta` are not executed in read-only tests.
 1. `delete|keep`.
 Flag, determines if the data created from each process is kept on the filesystem.
 Useful for testing performance on a fuller filesystem, which could be modeled through running multiple iterations